benbarry/processing-grecian-computer-solver/README.md

 # processing-grecian-computer-solver

-A program I wrote to help me solve the Greek Computer Puzzle by Project Genius.
+A program I wrote to help me solve the Grecian Computer Puzzle by Project Genius.

 More information about the puzzle here: https://www.projectgeniusinc.com/grecian-computer-solution